auth-global/self-documenting-cryptography/design-documents/g3p.md

   )  -> Vector<BitString> =

   return bare-encode(vector-length(v))

+bare-encode : (n : NonnegativeInteger) -> ByteString =
+  encode "n" in a minimum number of bytes, using big-endian notation. the common element of left_encode and right_encode, without a length field e.g.   0 = "\x00"
+       127 = "\x7F"
+       256 = "\x01\x00"
+     65536 = "\x01\x00\x00"
+  etc.
 ```

-The second function, `expand-domain-tag` is used to add 0-63 extra bytes onto it's argument to ensure that the last block of the call to HMAC is filled.
+The next function, `expand-domain-tag` is used to add 0-63 extra bytes onto it's argument to ensure that the last block of the call to HMAC is filled.
 This is particularly important as in context, this last block is likely to be repeated thousands of times within a relatively tight loop, so this step can significantly improve coverage of SHA256 blocks by self-documenting constants.
 However, the consequence is that the expanded tag does not necessarily encode the domain tag with 100% unambiguity.
 For this reason, our password prehash protocols encode the bit length of the raw, unprocessed domain tag in the first call to PHKDF.

 Bitstrings that are 19 bytes or less are short enough to fit into PHKDF's iterated hash construction without triggering the computation of extra SHA256 blocks.
 Thus there doesn't seem to be much benefit to cyclically extending such a tag to a full block.
 Moreover, the tag as passed to PHKDF is also cycled to generate the variable-length end-of-message padding to HMAC messages, cyclically extending a short tag to a non-integer multiple of itself will in some cases change this padding.